Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-If $f$ is separated and $\cX$ and $\cY$ are of finite inertia, then $Rf_!$ is the restriction of $Rf_\dag$ to $\Dbc$.
-In fact, using the decomposition \ref{p.comp} of $f$, we are reduced to two cases: (a) $f$ proper and quasi-finite, (b) $f$ representable.
-In case (a), one can repeat the argument of \cite[5.15]{OlssonFuji}.
-Case (b) follows from \ref{s.flshrO}. \end{ssect}
+If $f$ is separated and $\cX$ and $\cY$ are of finite inertia, then $Rf_!$ is the restriction of the $Rf_!$ in Construction \ref{d.E} to $\Dbc$.
+In fact, using the decomposition of $f$ in Proposition \ref{p.comp}, we are reduced to two cases: (a) $f$ proper and quasi-finite, (b) $f$ representable.
+In case (a), one can repeat the argument of \cite[Corollary 5.15]{OlssonFuji}.
+Case (b) follows from Remark \ref{s.flshrO}. \end{Construction}